liztere/tampacommons/README.md

 ## Contributing

 This is ideally a community project.
-Contributions welcome!
+Contributions welcome!! :))

 **To add a resource:**
 1. Fork this repo